Did you know?

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Life expectancy at birth in Australia stands at 82 years, two years above the OECD average of 80 years.
 Life expectancy for women is 84 years, compared with 80 for men, a slightly smaller difference than the average OECD gender gap of six years, with a life expectancy of 83 years for women and 77 years for men.

 Throughout the OECD, tobacco consumption and excessive weight gain remain two important risk factors for many chronic diseases.
 Australia provides an example of a country that has achieved remarkable progress in reducing tobacco consumption, cutting by more than half the percentage of adults who smoke daily from 35.4% in 1983 to 15.1% today.
-The smoking rate among adults in Australia is now one of the lowest in the OECD, equal to the United States and behind only Mexico, Sweden and Iceland.
+The smoking rate among adults in Australia is now one of the lowest in the OECD, behind only Iceland, Sweden and the United States.
 Much of the decline in Australia can be attributed to policies aimed at reducing tobacco consumption through public awareness campaigns, advertising bans and increased taxation.

 When asked, “How is your health in general?”
 85% of people in Australia said they were in good health, higher than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
-In Australia, however, the difference is small, with 85% of positive answers for women and 84% for men.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
+In Australia, however, there is no difference between men and women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 93% of the top 20% of the adult population in Australia rate their health as ‘good’ or ‘very good’, compared to about 75% for the bottom 20%.
+About 93% of adults with a disposable income in the top 20% in Australia rate their health as ‘good’ or ‘very good’, compared to about 75% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance